simonleek00/practice/NYT Scraping/Scraping NYT.md

 ## Running the File

 Navigate in the terminal to the "NYT Scraping" folder, either by right clicking and selecting "New Terminal at Folder" or by using `cd` commands to navigate to it.
-(For example, if it was in your documents folder, you would start with the command `cd Documents` and then type `cd "NYT Scraping`).
+(For example, if it was in your documents folder, you would start with the command `cd Documents` and then type `cd "NYT Scraping"`).

 Now type or paste into the terminal this command to run the program: